cotes2020/jekyll-theme-chirpy/_posts/00Basic/Network/2022-02-11-Gatway-API-Gateway.md

      - Monitor APIs
      - Manage APIs

-4. create an API that acts as a “front door” for applications to access data, business logic, or functionality from your back-end services
+4. create an API that acts as a “front door” for applications to access data, business logic, or functionality from the back-end services
    - designed to handle workloads such as workloads running on EC2,
    - code running on AWS Lambda, or any web application.

 5. security:
    - DDos protection and throttling for the backend
-   - <font color=red> Throttle and monitor requests to protect your backend </font>
+   - <font color=red> Throttle and monitor requests to protect the backend </font>
-     - if you have a bad actor or someone who has bad code, you can turn off their access to your data
+     - if you have a bad actor or someone who has bad code, you can turn off their access to the data
    - <font color=red> authenticate and authorize requests to a backend </font>
    - Reduced latency and DDoS, protection through Amazon CloudFront